tu-team/2/doc/analysis/pap.md

 6. SHAME-HUMILIATION:  eyes down, head down
 7. CONTEMPT-DISGUST:  sneer, upper lip up
 8. ANGER-RAGE:  frown, clenched jaw,  eyes  narrowed, red  face

+These facial affective responses we assume are controlled by innate affect programs which are inherited as  a sub-cortical scrucrure which can inscruct and concrol a variety of muscles and glands to respond with unique patterns of rate and duration of activity characteristic of a given affect.
+These innate responses are later  transformed  in  various ways through learning, but there is always a continuing openness to activation of the innate pattern of responses.